Scope and policy

-All types of manuscripts should be sent to the Revista do Instituto de Medicina Tropical de São Paulo and they will be peer-reviewed by two to four reviewers of the Editorial Board and/or ad hoc reviewers.
+All types of manuscripts should be sent to the Revista do Instituto de Medicina Tropical de São Paulo and they will be peer-reviewed (double-blind system) by two to four reviewers of the Editorial Board and/or ad hoc reviewers.

 Form and preparation of manuscripts